meet-projects/Y1-Summer-Labs/01. Intro Lab/README.md

 1. Try creating a new file in the file explorer--name it whatever you like, but remember to add `.py` at the end!
     - Now try deleting the new file.

 2. Edit your original code so it looks like this: `print("Goodbye!
-See You Next Session")`
+See You Next Session)`
     - Run your code again.
 It will show an error!
     - What do you think is the problem ?
 Try fixing it and run your code again!